sbstjn/mongoclikker/README.md

     [sudo] node app.js

-Open [http://HOSTNAME:2002/view/DATABASE](http://HOSTNAME:2002/view/DATABASE) in your web browser and your good to go…
+Open [http://HOSTNAME:2002/view/DATABASE](http://HOSTNAME:2002/view/DATABASE) in your web browser and you are good to go…

 ![mongoclikker](http://img.hazelco.de/mongoclikker222.png)